Choi Soo-young: Personal life

-Sooyoung has been dating Jung Kyung-ho since 2013.
+Choi has been dating actor Jung Kyung-ho since 2013.

 Philanthropy

-Sooyoung has engaged in various philanthropic activities.
+Choi has engaged in various philanthropic activities.
 In 2012, she was appointed as ambassador to Korea's Retinitis Pigmentosa Society along with her bandmates Tiffany, Taeyeon and Seohyun.
 At the end of that year, she launched a fundraising campaign with cable channel QTV for patients of the disease.
 Since then, she has continued to serve as ambassador while conducting sponsorship events and supporting the research on treatment of patients.

-In 2016, Sooyoung launched a clothing brand called Beaming Effect with the aim to raise awareness for Retinitis Pigmentosa.
+In 2016, Choi launched a clothing brand called Beaming Effect with the aim to raise awareness for Retinitis Pigmentosa.
 She has held several charity bazaars throughout the years and donated the proceeds towards research for treatment of the disease.
 Notably, she held a funding with Kakao, a charity bazaar and a charity concert featuring various artists in 2017.

-Sooyoung has also been appointed ambassador to the Korean Day of Overcoming Rare Diseases, the Social Welfare Council and the National Disability Awareness Improvement Campaign.
+Choi has also been appointed ambassador to the Korean Day of Overcoming Rare Diseases, the Social Welfare Council and the National Disability Awareness Improvement Campaign.
 In 2014, she sponsored the operation cost of a person with heart disease after playing the role of someone who received a heart transplant through organ donation in her drama My Spring Days.